breatheco-de/exercise-family-static-api/README.md

 RESPONSE (content_type: application/json):

 status_code: 200 if success.
-400 if anbad request (wrong info) screw up, 500 if the server encounters an error
+400 if a bad request (wrong info) screw up, 500 if the server encounters an error

 body: empty
 ```